Infrared signature of active massive black holes in nearby dwarf galaxies: Nearby galaxy sample

-In order to initiate our study of black holes in dwarf galaxies, we first selected a sample of nearby galaxies.
-Our primary sources were the Updated Nearby Galaxy Catalogue of \citet{karachentsev13} and the catalogue of Local Group (LG) galaxies of \citet{mcconnachie12}.
+Our primary sources were selected from the Updated Nearby Galaxy Catalogue of \citet{karachentsev13} and the catalogue of Local Group (LG) galaxies of \citet{mcconnachie12}.
 The first is a recently updated all-sky catalogue containing 869 nearby galaxies with distance estimates within 11 Mpc or corrected radial velocities less than 600 km s$^{-1}$.
 The latter contains all known galaxies with distances determined from measurements of resolved stellar populations that place them within 3~Mpc of the Sun.
-We also searched the NASA Extragalactic Database (NED) under the following three classifications: dwarfs (dwarf, nucleated, dwarf elliptical (dE), dwarf lenticular (S0), dwarf spiral (dS), dwarf irregular (dI) and blue compact dwarf (BCD)), E peculiar and compact E. Initially, no stellar mass cut was applied to the sample.
-This primary sample was augmented by the sample of dwarf galaxies that had already been identified with having the {\em optical spectroscopic} signature of AGN activity \citep[hereafter MRBGD]{moran14, reines13,reines14,barth08,greene07,greene04,dong12,dong07}.
-The final list, cleaned of all duplications, consisted of a total of 5907 galaxies.
+We also searched the NASA Extragalactic Database (NED) under the following three classifications: dwarfs (dwarf, nucleated, dwarf elliptical (dE), dwarf lenticular (S0), dwarf spiral (dS), dwarf irregular (dI) and blue compact dwarf (BCD)); E peculiar; and compact E. Dwarfs are ill defined in the literature \citep[see e.g.][for a review on the various definitions]{dunn10}, and some known dwarfs, such as NGC~185 and 147, are labelled in NED as elliptical galaxies.
+Thus, we expanded our search parameters to ensure that we did not lose any potential dwarfs in the nearby Universe.
+Dwarf spirals are a contentious subject in and of themselves, and we did not search NED for spiral galaxies to add to the sample.
+In order to define our dwarf sample in a consistent manner -- regardless of their previous classification in the literature -- in the following work, we apply our own mass cut (see Sections~\ref{sec:IRAGN} and \ref{sec:mstar}).

+This primary sample was augmented by the surveys of galaxies, including dwarfs at the high end of the mass range, that had already been identified as having the optical spectroscopic signature of low-mass actively accreting black holes \citep[hereafter MRBGD]{moran14, reines13,reines14,barth08,greene07,greene04,dong12,dong07}.
+These AGN candidates will be used to verify the IR selection technique.
+The final list, cleaned of all duplicates, consists of a total of 5897 galaxies (see Table~\ref{tbl:tbl-0} for a summary of the various samples and their sizes discussed throughout this paper).